 He has implemented various mentoring programs and special events dedicated to youth.

-Portions of the proceeds from Phillips' works will go to the New York Cancer Society, bringing awareness to men pertaining to Bladder and Prostrate Cancer.
+Portions of the proceeds from Phillips' works will go to the New York Cancer Society, bringing awareness to men and women pertaining to Bladder, Prostrate, Colon and Breast Cancer.